 On February 21-23, Venerable Fedor Stracke offered teachings on Death, Intermediate State and Rebirth.
 Click here for the audio recording of these teachings.

-NEW SERIES: Becoming Your Own Therapist – A Weekly Opportunity to Practice Meditation
+Becoming Your Own Therapist – A Weekly Opportunity to Practice Meditation

 Verses of praise, meditation, and blessing requests to help us realize our aspirations for health, happiness and spiritual development.